Y 2 X 2 1

 Q: What is the difference between a quadratic equation and a quadratic function?

 A: A quadratic equation is an equation of the form ax² + bx + c = 0, where we are solving for the values of x that satisfy the equation.
-A quadratic function, on the other hand, is a function of the form Y = ax² + bx + c, which defines a relationship between x and Y. The graph of a quadratic function is a parabola.
+Still, a quadratic function, on the other hand, is a function of the form Y = ax² + bx + c, which defines a relationship between x and Y. The graph of a quadratic function is a parabola.

 Q: How do I find the y-intercept of a quadratic function?

 A: The y-intercept is the point where the graph intersects the y-axis, meaning x = 0.
-To find it, simply substitute x = 0 into the equation and solve for Y. In our example, Y = 2(0)² + 2(0) + 1 = 1, so the y-intercept is (0, 1).
+In real terms, to find it, simply substitute x = 0 into the equation and solve for Y. In our example, Y = 2(0)² + 2(0) + 1 = 1, so the y-intercept is (0, 1).

 Q: What does the discriminant (b² - 4ac) tell us?